-Having spent most of my career working with Native Americans (and more recently, Native Alaskans), I’ve often had cause to reflect on the differences between the people I have met as an adult and the ideas circulating about them in the public imagination.
+Having spent most of my career working with Native Americans (and more recently, Alaska Natives), I’ve often had cause to reflect on the differences between the people I have met as an adult and the ideas circulating about them in the public imagination.
 Often I find myself thinking about notions of Indian-ness I learned when I was little.
 What were Indians to me as a child?
 And how did I arrive at those notions?
 I don’t know if there is any special insight to be gained here, but I seem to think with a keyboard, so anyway…

 What do I remember?

 I certainly remember cowboys and Indians on the playground in a small school in Southern Colorado.
 That and army were all I wanted to play (or tackle football – at least until it dawned on me that I sucked at sports).
 I remember that playing the Indian was somewhat of a social obligation on our playground, because they had to die more than the cowboys; it was expected.
 You had to take your turn out there storming the monkey bars which served as a fortress from which the playground cowboys picked off playground Indians with relative ease.
 As I didn’t mind dying on the playground, I did this more than most of my classmates, except for Joe, (I think that was his name).
 Joe claimed some Arapaho ancestry.
 He was happy to play an Indian.
 I don’t remember whether died more than the cowboys, but I sort of hope he didn’t.